18 Aug What do you do as a home health aide (HHA)?

 Home Health Aide Program to Prepare you for Job Duties

-CareBridge Academy offers a 75-hour Home Health Aide training program which exceeds the state’s requirements by offering 20 hours of clinical instruction.
-By exceeding the state minimum through hands-on laboratory training, CareBridge ensures that its HHA graduates are well prepared for their careers as a Home Health Aide.
+CareBridge Academy offers a 75-hour Home Health Aide training program which includes 16 hours of clinical hands-on laboratory instruction and supervision.
+Through its comprehensive curriculum and training approach, CareBridge Academy ensures that its HHA graduates are well prepared for their careers as a Home Health Aide.
 Best of all, the program is highly affordable and can be completed in just a few weeks.
 Then, you’ll be able to jump right into an HHA role and tackle your daily tasks with confidence.

 Each year, Home Health Aides that are certified are required to complete 12 hours of continuing education training for every 12 months that you’re an HHA.
 This is part of the responsibilities of the role in order to maintain your HHA certification.
 If working through a home healthcare agency, they will often provide the in-service hours needed for HHAs to maintain their certification free of charge.